henrygd/social-image-server/readme.md

 # Social Image Server

-Automatically generate unique OG images for every page of your website.
+Self-hosted server to automatically generate unique OG images for every page of your website.

+The server itself requires relatively few resources, and can stop the headless browser process if it hasn't been used to generate a new image in a certain time period.

 ## Endpoints